65. TAORMINA FILM FEST

 H I S T O R Y OF F E S T I V A L

-Taormina: gaze runs from the inviting sea to the Etna impressive, as on a natural big screen in Cinemascope.
+Taormina: the gaze runs from the inviting sea to the imposing Etna, like on a natural big screen in Cinemascope.
 The link between Taormina and the cinema is innate.
-In the late Nineteenth and the Twentieth century, almost coinciding with the invention of the Lumière brothers, Taormina became his adopted homeland of baron Wilhelm von Gloeden, who has left a fascinating visual legacy photographs and postcards depicting young sicilians dressed up as the gods of Olympus (a place proverbial for the Tenth Muse) with the background scenery shining: her studio was visited by, among others, from Oscar Wilde, Gabriele D'annunzio, Eleonora Duse.
-And thanks to his images an illustrious line of personalities he wanted to see a live view of the “Pearl of the Ionian sea, helping to create a legend that continues, by the emperor of Germany, Wilhelm II, to David H. Lawrence, from Tennessee Williams to Greta Garbo, the “Divine”, the first star of the cinema world to love and visit often - incognito - Taormina.
+At the turn of the nineteenth and twentieth centuries, almost coinciding with the invention of the Lumière brothers, Taormina became the elective home of Baron Wilhelm von Gloeden, who left a striking visual heritage of photographs and postcards depicting young Sicilians dressed up as gods of Olympus (place proverbial for the Decima Musa) with shining panoramas in the background: his studio was visited, among others, by Oscar Wilde, Gabriele D'Annunzio, Eleonora Duse.
+And thanks to his images an illustrious series of personalities wanted to see the "Pearl of the Ionian" live, helping to create a legend that continues: from the Emperor of Germany William II to David H. Lawrence, from Tennessee Williams to Greta Garbo, the "Divine", the first star of world cinema to love and visit often - incognito - Taormina.

-For more than ten years the show has continued to divide between Messina and Taormina: from ’64, the event took place for the first half in the capital, to continue and to end in the “Pearl of the Ionian sea”, which finally became the seat almost exclusively.
-In Messina, in the late Fifties and Sixties projections of summer turned into a “soirée” desirable and desired.
-Months ahead, we began our hunt to the invitation, the daughters of good family, and dreaming of the dress that they sported for the occasion, the men back in the sixth, the mandatory tuxedo, or were to find it to rent.
-To all the others, as today in Los Angeles, or Cannes, or in Venice, there was another that hedging behind the fence to watch the entrance of the lucky ones and, above all, of the stars of the big screen.
+For more than ten years the Festival continued to divide itself between Messina and Taormina: from 1964 the event was held for the first half in the capital, to continue and end in the "Pearl of the Ionian", which finally became almost exclusive location.
+In Messina at the turn of the fifties and sixties, summer projections turned into coveted and desired soirées.
+With months in advance the hunt for the invitation began, the girls of good family dreamed of the dress they would have shown off for the occasion, the men restored the obligatory tuxedo, or went out of their way to find it for hire.
+To everyone else, like today in Los Angeles or Cannes or Venice, all that was left was to crowd behind the barriers to witness the entrance of the luckiest and above all the stars of the big screen.

-Without neglecting european actors like Jean-Louis Trintignant, Melina Mercouri, Catherine Spaak Alain Delon and, of course, the darlings of Italian: Alberto Sordi, several times protagonist in the Ancient Theatre, with the proverbial “call-and-response impromptu with the audience, Sophia Loren, Claudia Cardinale, Nino Manfredi, Monica Vitti, Ugo Tognazzi, Giulietta Masina, Marcello Mastroianni, Silvana Mangano, Stefania Sandrelli, Walter Chiari and Renato Rascel, Aldo Fabrizi, Antonella Lualdi, Franco Interlenghi, and so on, the directors Mauro Bolognini, Luigi Comencini, Pietro Germi, the producers Carlo Ponti, Dino De Laurentiis and Franco Cristaldi.
+Without forgetting European actors such as Jean-Louis Trintignant, Melina Mercouri, Catherine Spaak, Alain Delon and of course the Italian darlings: Alberto Sordi, several times protagonist in the Ancient Theater with proverbial impromptu "answer and answer" to the public, Sophia Loren, Claudia Cardinale, Nino Manfredi, Monica Vitti, Ugo Tognazzi, Giulietta Masina, Marcello Mastroianni, Silvana Mangano, Stefania Sandrelli, Walter Chiari, Renato Rascel, Aldo Fabrizi, Antonella Lualdi, Franco Interlenghi and so on, directors Mauro Bolognini, Luigi Comencini and Pietro Germi, the producers Carlo Ponti, Dino De Laurentiis and Franco Cristaldi.

 G A L L E R Y